Description of the Pest

 Organically Acceptable Methods

-Biological and cultural controls and sprays of Bacillus thuringiensis and Entrust formulation of spinosad are organically acceptable methods.
+Biological control and sprays of the Entrust formulation of spinosad are acceptable for use on an organically certified crop.

 Monitoring and Treatment Decisions